joinnextblock/protocol-attn/docs/nips/NIP-X1.md

 - `billboard_pubkey`: Pubkey of publisher of BILLBOARD event
 - `promotion_pubkey`: Pubkey of publisher of PROMOTION event
 - `attention_pubkey`: Pubkey of publisher of ATTENTION event
-- `broker_pubkey`: Pubkey of publisher of MATCH event
+- `brokerage_pubkey`: Pubkey of publisher of MATCH event

 ### PROMOTION REJECTION Event
 ```json